NuGet/docs.microsoft.com-nuget/docs/reference/migrate-packages-config-to-package-reference.md

 3. The migrator analyzes the NuGet package references and attempts to categorize them into `Top-level dependencies` i.e. NuGet packages that you explicitly installed v/s `Transitive dependencies` i.e. packages that were installed because one of the top-level NuGet package depends on it.

    > [!Note]
    > PackageReference format supports transitive package restore and dynamically resolves dependencies.
 This means transitive dependencies do not need to be installed explicitly.

-4. Optional - you may choose to treat a NuGet package classified as a transitive dependency, to be treated as a top-level dependency by checking the `Top-Level` check box against the package.
+4. (Optional) You may choose to treat a NuGet package classified as a transitive dependency, to be treated as a top-level dependency by checking the `Top-Level` check box against the package.

 5. Review the package compatibility issues.
 The next section talks in detail about the types of issues and how they might impact your project.